 Should circumstances arise that discourage the student's full-time enrollment the student should consult their Academic Advisor and the Program Director about reducing their course load.
-Should circumstances arise that discourage a student's enrollment during the regular semesters, then he/she should request prior Program approval for either a temporary reduction in course load or a temporary leave of absence from the Counseling Program.
+Should circumstances arise that discourage a student's enrollment during the regular semesters, then they should request prior Program approval for either a temporary reduction in course load or a temporary leave of absence from the Counseling Program.
 A Leave of Absence Request Form is found in the department GRADUATE STUDENT MANUAL.
 Failure to maintain satisfactory and continuous progress in the degree program may result in the student's separation from the program.

 Students are responsible for filing a Leave of Absence Request (and to renew the Request in cases of extended leaves).
-STUDENTS WHO ARE NOT ENROLLED IN COURSEWORK FOR A PERIOD OF 1 YEAR ARE DROPPED FROM THE COUNSELING PROGRAM WHEN THERE IS NO RECORD OF AN APPROVED LEAVE OF ABSENCE.
+STUDENTS WHO ARE NOT ENROLLED IN COURSEWORK FOR A PERIOD OF TWO LONG SEMESTERS ARE ADMINISTRATIVELY DROPPED FROM THE COUNSELING PROGRAM WHEN THERE IS NO RECORD OF AN APPROVED LEAVE OF ABSENCE.
 Students dropped from the Program under this circumstance must re-apply for admission to the Program.

-Students need to bear in mind that the UNT Graduate School does not adjust the 8 year time limitation for completion of all PhD requirements because of a load reduction or a Leave of Absence.
+Students need to bear in mind that the UNT Graduate School does not adjust the 8-year time limitation for completion of all PhD requirements because of a load reduction or a Leave of Absence.
 The only exception made is for active military service.

-D. TIME LIMITATIONS (revised Summer, 2010, 2011, SU13, SU18)
+D. TIME LIMITATIONS (revised SU, 2010, 2011, SU13, SU18)

-For the time being, the UNT Graduate School has a policy of requiring all work for the PhD degree to be completed within 8 years.
-Students need to bear in mind that a load reduction or a Leave of Absence does not suspend the 8- year time limit.
-Moreover, as a student in a 1st tier research university, your timely progress to the PhD is expected.
-Please note that the hypothetical schedule in this manual exemplifies how students can earn their PhD in 6 years.
-Students who enter with an acceptable Master's thesis and transfer a few courses in are encouraged to complete the program, including internship, in 5 years.
+The UNT Graduate School has a policy of requiring all work for the PhD degree to be completed within 8 years.
+Students need to bear in mind that a load reduction or a Leave of Absence does not suspend the 8-year time limit.
+Moreover, as a student in a top-tier research university, your timely progress to the PhD is expected.
+Please note that the hypothetical schedule in this manual exemplifies how students can earn their PhD in 6 years, including completing the full-time pre-doctoral internship.
+Students who receive waiver approval for at least 3 courses and make timely progress in meeting research requirements may request to complete the program, including internship, in 5 years.
 Most other students should be able to complete the program in 6 years.
-A small number of students who are experiencing some issues (e.g., health, familial) during their doctoral students may need 7 years to graduate.
+A small number of students who are experiencing some unexpected issues (e.g., health concerns, family concerns) during their doctoral students may need 7 years to graduate.